IsaacDurand/100-days-of-code/log.md

 **Thoughts**: I didn't write much code today, but I think I made a bit of progress wrapping my head around how databases work and how apps interact with them.
 These are topics I really want to learn more about, so I'm glad I'm exploring them, even though they make my head hurt. :)

+## Day 6: Sunday, January 8

+**Today's Progress**: I used Sequelize to create a user table and add rows to it.

+**Thoughts**: Today was another day where I read more than I wrote, but I'm really enjoying this opportunity to revisit the fundamentals of databases.
+The hour flew by!
+I'm also trying to remind myself that it's OK to try things out in my code before I fully understand them and then read the docs or source code to understand why my code is or isn't working as I expect it to.

 ### Interim goals
 * Store my sent and received messages using MySQL: http://docs.sequelizejs.com/en/latest/docs/getting-started/#your-first-model.
+* Validate database fields.
 * Try Phoenix Framework if throughput is high